Ashutosh-777/Ashutosh-777/README.md

 ### 💻 **About Me**
 - 🎓 **B.Tech in Electronics and Electrical Engineering** from IIT Guwahati (8.07 CGPA, ongoing)
 - 💼 **Software Engineering Intern at Materate (May 2024 - July 2024)**
-- I'm fascinated by the intersection of software and hardware, and my experience spans mobile app development, web development, and backend services.
+- 🔥 I'm fascinated by the intersection of software and hardware, and my experience spans mobile app development, web development, and backend services.
-- Developed **Digital Notebook** - a Kotlin-based Android app, integrating handwriting-to-text features and OpenAI GPT feedback.
 - 🚀 Passionate about building scalable and efficient applications for web and mobile, using modern tools like **Flutter**, **Kotlin**, and **React**.
 - 👥 **Core Team Member** of the Students' Web Committee at IIT Guwahati, leading a team of over 50 developers.
 - 🎯 Always looking for opportunities to innovate and contribute to open-source projects.